What is a fecal transplant?

 Inflammatory bowel disease (IBD) is a frustrating group of disorders caused by the infiltration of inflammatory cells into the mucosa of the gastrointestinal tract and is a leading cause of vomiting and diarrhea in cats.

 We still do not fully understand the cause of IBD.
 Likely causes include bacterial infection, dietary allergy or intolerance, genetic influence and parasites which cause cats to produce antibodies that attack their own digestive tract.

-Increasing attention is being focused towards the role of gut microbiome which are a group of micro-organisms that live in the gut and has many roles such as inhibiting pathogens, metabolic function, assisting the immune system, regulating the production of antibodies.
+There is increased attention towards the role of gut microbiome that are a group of micro-organisms that live in the gut and has many roles such as inhibiting pathogens, metabolic function, assisting the immune system and regulating the production of antibodies.

 Traditional treatment for IBD includes the following:

 - Dietary changes (high fibre, highly digestible diet with a novel protein)

 - Immunosuppressive drugs

 As with chronic diarrhea, not all cats will respond to treatment.
 This is where fecal transplants may offer hope to restore a healthy microbiome.